-Most of us have had experience with change programs that start with great promise and then fade away over time.
+Most safety leaders have had experiences with change programs that start with great promise and then fade away over time.
 Speeches are made, processes are reengineered, and recognition plans are launched.
 But after the initial gains, the focus of the organisation begins to shift to other priorities.
-The early progress begins to drift back to the pre-intervention levels, managers become distracted, and the perception is reinforced that employees can, once again, wait out this "flavour of the month."
+The early progress begins to drift back to the pre- intervention levels, managers become distracted, and the perception is reinforced that employees can, once again, wait out this latest thing.

 Achieving safety excellence is like bending wood.
-Apply heat and pressure and the wood will bend.
-Sustain the pressure long enough and the wood will stay bent.
-But remove the pressure before the change is fully integrated into the fibres of the wood, and it will snap back.
-A well-defined safety strategy provides the framework for leaders to create more and more followers over time and thereby achieve an organisation with consistent and comprehensive safety excellence.
+If you apply heat and pressure, the wood will bend. and if you sustain the pressure long enough, the wood will stay bent.
+But if you remove the pressure before the change is integrated into the fibers of the wood, it will snap back.
+A well-defined safety strategy provides the framework for leaders to apply consistent pressure over time and, thereby, ending up with an organisation with consistent and comprehensive safety excellence.

-DEKRA Organisational & Process Safety
+DEKRA Organisational & Process Safety Contact

-DEKRA Organisational and Process Safety are a behavioural change and process safety consultancy company.
-Working in collaboration with our clients, our approach is to assess the process safety and influence the safety culture with the aim of 'making a difference'.
+DEKRA Organisational and Process Safety are a behavioral change and process safety consultancy company.
+Working in collaboration with our clients, our approach is to assess the process safety and influence the safety culture with the aim of making a difference.

-In terms of behavioural change, we deliver the skills, methods, and motivation to change leadership attitudes, behaviours and decision-making among employees; supporting our clients in creating a culture of care and measurable sustainable improvement of safety outcomes is our goal.
+In terms of behavioral change, we deliver the skills, methods, and motivation to change leadership attitudes, behaviors, and decision-making among employees.
+Supporting our clients in creating a culture of care and measurable sustainable improvement of safety outcomes is our goal.

 The breadth and depth of expertise in process safety makes us globally recognised specialists and trusted advisors.
-We help our clients to understand and evaluate their risks, and work together to develop pragmatic solutions.
-Our value-adding and practical approach integrates specialist process safety management, engineering and testing.
-We seek to educate and grow client competence to vide sustainable performance improvement; partnering with our clients we combine technical expertise with a passion for life preservation, harm reduction and asset protection.
+We help our clients understand and evaluate their risks, and we work together to develop pragmatic solutions.
+Our value-adding and practical approach integrate specialist process safety management, engineering, and testing.
+We seek to educate and grow client competence in order to provide sustainable performance improvement.
+Partnering with our clients, we combine technical expertise with a passion for life preservation, harm reduction and asset protection.

-We are a service unit of DEKRA SE, a global leader in safety since 1925 with over 45,000 employees in 60 countries and 5 continent.
+We are a service unit of DEKRA SE, a global leader in safety since 1925 with over 48,000 employees in 60 countries and five continents.
 As a part of the world's leading expert organisation DEKRA, we are the global partner for a safe world.
 We have offices throughout North America, Europe, and Asia.

-For more information, visit www.dekra-uk.co.uk/en/dekra-organisational- and-process-safety/self-and-
+For more information visit www.dekra-uk.co.uk